 Application of Blockchain in the Power Industry

 Since becoming Investor Owned, utilities are incentivized to “build more stuff” due to cost-of-service regulation (COSR).
 For the most part, these policies are in-line with public interest, but not always.
-I have been in meetings where large amounts of equipment were scheduled to be replaced before the end of their life cycle just so the utility could capitalize the expense.
+We have been in meetings where large amounts of equipment were scheduled to be replaced before the end of their life cycle just so the utility could capitalize the expense.
 This is wasteful and does not align with society’s interests.
-I believe that allowing the utility to capitalize software upgrades will help them provide more value to the ratepayer, investor, and even the utility workers.
+Allowing the utility to capitalize software upgrades will help them provide more value to the ratepayer, investor, and even the utility workers.
 With the DOE’s Smart Grid initiative, utilities have been pushed to improve their reliability numbers through the implementation of automated technologies.
 For these automated technologies to work together they must be able to communicate efficiently.
 Blockchain is a new technology that can be used to achieve a truly ‘smart’ electrical grid.

 The physical technologies that make up a smart grid include AMI meters, intelligent capacitors, and distribution automation (DA) reclosers.
 These technologies accelerate and automate traditionally manual tasks, collecting vast amounts of data while they do it.
 In a smart grid, it is imperative that all the physical equipment can seamlessly work together, which requires a lot of communication.
 A private blockchain could be implemented to optimize the flow of data among the components of a smart grid.
 All the individual databases from different parts of the grid could be connected to form a distribution-level SCADA system.
 This would provide greater real-time insight into the rather ‘dark’ distribution grid that currently exists.
 Truck roles and switching routines could soon be automated, with the help of predictive data models and machine learning algorithms using blockchain.